hulanbv/module-nest-utilities-client/readme.md

 Using data, fetch state, errors and more can be done in a single line of code.
 States from identical fetch requests are shared between components, making it possible for multiple live components to draw resources from the same state.
 Essentially functioning as a global state manager for remote data from your API.
 </p>

+## How does it work?
+NUCS keeps a live state for every unique request hook you use.
+A request's uniqueness is determined by i.a. it's NUC service, endpoint and http options.

+For example, if you wanted to use a request state for fetching all users with name "Alex", you would use `useAll(userService, { filter: { name: { $eq: "Alex" }}})`.

+The request state's defining properties are `userService`, and query `name=Alex`.
+Under the hood, those properties are used to generate an identifier for this particular request state.
+If you were to implement another request hook with those exact same parameters, the already created request state will be used, because their identifiers are equal.
+Therefor that state could be shared by multiple components and/or compositions and their respectable states and views will be synchronized.

 ## How to use & examples

 The packages provides a set of pre-made hooks regarding common use cases for persistant data (e.g. CRUD functions).